MicrosoftDocs/WSL/WSL/install-on-server.md

 ---
 title: Install the Linux Subsystem on Windows Server
-description: Installation instructions for the Linux Subsystem on Windows Server.
+description: Learn how to install the Linux Subsystem on Windows Server.
+WSL is available for installation on Windows Server 2019 (version 1709) and later.
 keywords: BashOnWindows, bash, wsl, windows, windows subsystem for linux, windowssubsystem, ubuntu, windows server ms.date: 05/12/2020 ms.topic: article